MasteryEducation/SecuritiesExamsMastery.ca/content/csc/24/1/index.md

 - [ ] It reduces administrative complexity.
 - [ ] It applies the same tax bracket across all provinces.

-> **Explanation:** A progressive tax system increases the tax rate at higher income levels, aiming for equity among taxpayers.
+> **Explanation:**( A progressive tax system increases the tax rate at higher income levels, aiming for equity among taxpayers.)

----

 ### Which of the following statements correctly differentiates deductions and credits?